-New one-make cup racing car from Porsche on the start line
+New one-make 911 GT3 Cup racing car from Porsche on the start line

-07/12/2020 The new Porsche 911 GT3 Cup turns its final laps incognito: the next racing car earmarked for the Porsche Mobil 1 Supercup and selected national Carrera Cup series is about to receive the green light for the 2021 season.
+07/12/2020 The new Porsche 911 GT3 Cup turns its final laps incognito: The next racing vehicle earmarked for the Porsche Mobil 1 Supercup and selected national Carrera Cups is about to receive the green light for the 2021 season.

-It is the first racing car based on the current 992 generation Porsche 911.
-The seventh cup-car generation will carry forward a great legacy: since the first car was built in 1990, Porsche has built 4,251 units of the globally successful one-make cup racer.
-Of its immediate predecessor alone, 1,410 cars rolled off the 911 assembly line at Zuffenhausen; 673 vehicles were built from the 991.1 generation and 737 examples from the 2017-launched 991.2 generation were delivered to customers.
+It is the first racing car based on the current 911 generation 992.
+The seventh cup-car generation will carry forward a great legacy: Since its 1990 forerunner, Porsche has built 4,251 units of the globally successful one-make cup racer.
+Of its immediate predecessor alone, 1,410 cars rolled off the 911 assembly line at Zuffenhausen: 673 vehicles from the 991.1 generation and 737 from the 2017-launched 991.2 generation.
 Technical specifications and further information will be announced on 12 December.

-The development of the new 911 GT3 Cup began in mid-2018 with the definition of the concept: how should the new racing car look and what should it be able to do?
+The development of the new 911 GT3 Cup began in mid-2018 with the definition of the concept: How should the new racing car look and what should it be able to do?
 What can be improved and what expectations do the customer teams have?

-"It proved very beneficial to exchange ideas in close cooperation with the racing teams and our international one-make cup organisations - around the newsroom world and also outside our own series.
-We listened carefully to the engineers and mechanics as well as the drivers and team bosses to find out what they like about the current car and what is needed," explains Product Manager Christoph Werner.
+"It proved very beneficial to exchange ideas in close cooperation with the racing teams and our international one-make cup organisations - around the world and also outside our own series.
+We listened carefully to the engineers and mechanics as well as the drivers and team bosses to find out what they like about the current car and what is needed," said Product Manager Christoph Werner.

 "By doing this, we got a very accurate picture of the mood and we gathered a great deal of information so that we could set the right priorities for the new, globally-run model.
 In fact, this also applies to the eventual running of the vehicle in, for example, endurance races or club sport events."

-After a busy year and several hundred newly-designed parts, the "TCO1" (Test Car O1) was put on its wheels in mid-2019.
-"After we'd completed the first bodyshell and all the components at our Motorsport Centre in Flacht, we completed the car in a record time of just ten days with the project team," reports Project Manager Jan Feldmann.
+After a busy year and several hundred newly-designed parts, the 'TCO1' (Test Car O1) was put on its wheels in mid-2019.

+"After we'd completed the first bodyshell and all the components at our Motorsport Centre in Flacht, we'd completed the car in a record time of just ten days with the project team," said Project Manager Jan Feldmann.
 "That was an interesting phase.
 It showed that the project team, which was founded in 2018, works perfectly."

 While the first prototype headed straight to the in-house wind tunnel, a second car was sent out onto the test track at the Weissach R&D Centre.

 "The car was actually only supposed to cover a couple of kilometres as a shakedown," Feldmann recalls.
 "We ended up doing 30 flying laps with racing driver Klaus Bachler at the wheel.
-The first time he flew past us at full speed, we all got goosebumps.
+The first time he flew newsroom past us at full speed, we all got goosebumps.
 The first shot was a winner.
 We received some excellent feedback."

-After four more days of testing at Weissach, "TCO1" embarked on a European tour: Germany's Lausitzring was followed by tests on the high-speed circuit of Monza and other international racetracks.
+After four more days of testing at Weissach, "TC01" embarked on a European tour: Germany's Lausitzring was followed by tests on the high-speed circuit of Monza and other international racetracks.
 "For us, it was important to learn as much as possible on the broadest possible range of circuits with different characteristics," explains Technical Manager Martijn Meijs.
 "These experiences were then incorporated into the final stage of development."